 A good budget for a beginner would be in the range of $175-500, a student with 1-3 years may wish to increase this budget to $500-1000, an intermediate student would benefit from an instrument in the $1000-3000 range.

-Many students have been happy with their purchase from violinslover.com, if you purchase from this website, it's recommended (when selecting options) that you upgrade the bow to their "P1 Professional Carbon Fiber Bow" and also add the "Kun Collapsible" chin rest to your order.
+A good-enough bargain starter instrument is the Cremona SV-75 violin which can be found on Amazon.
+Also many students have been happy with their purchase from violinslover.com, if you purchase from this website, it's recommended (when selecting options at checkout) that you upgrade the bow to their "P1 Professional Carbon Fiber Bow" and also add the "Kun Collapsible" chin rest to your order.
+Violinslover photographs each instrument individually so you can see the exact instrument you are buying, and if you are ordering from them, you may wish peruse the instruments and then telephone, their website is kinda html 1.0 and some selections in checkout sometimes don't work.
 If you are buying from any other online source, feel free to be in touch prior to your purchase, and send a link to what you are considering to buy.

 If you are enrolling in video chat lessons, using an electric instrument is allowed, however do keep in mind that the teacher will need to be able to hear you, so you'll need some sort of amplification, or direct input to your computer into our chat room.